SpeckiJ/MuensterWetter/README.md

 ## Building

-This is an Android Studio project with build target API 19 (Android 4.4), build tools version 22.
+This is an Android Studio project with build configuration:
+ * targetSdkVersion 26 (Android 8.0)
+ * build tools version 22.0.
+ * minSdkVersion 14 (Android 4.0)